halo-neuroscience/api-docs/source/index.md

 `Authorization: Token 43cdfc04d99680dcc9828bd44ff41`

-For user requests after sign in (have link here), the Authorization header should include "Bearer", followed by the user ID, followed by a colon, followed by the access token which is returned as a response to user sign in.
+For user requests after sign in (see Sessions), the Authorization header should include "Bearer", followed by the user ID, followed by a colon, followed by the access token which is returned as a response to user sign in.
 For example:

 `Authorization: Bearer 1:-gjzZa8aHs7M7wjyE8xU`